zqmuser/AutoVer-cpp/git_notes.md

 ## Creating the project with git.

-install git from the Linux OS package
+Install git from the Linux OS package
+Also install gh (github command line interace)

 git --version
 git init -b main